 In a letter to Milford selectmen, Moody said he intervened in the company's request for the $20 million loan, not to object, but to monitor the proceedings "with thought to the coming and inevitable petition for a further rate increase."

 "That they will seek a significant increase is not a surprise," he wrote. " ...
 Water quality and capacity will be significantly improved for years to come.
 That is obviously a good thing.
 The other side of the coin, however, is that the significant additional costs will be passed on to the rate payers."

-Construction of the new water treatment plant began this year and has progressed through the spring.
-The new plant is taking shape on the Dilla Street property of the Water Company, near the Milford Upper Charles trail.
+Construction of the new water treatment plant began this year and has progressed through the spring. s taking shape on the Dilla Street property of the Water Company, near the Milford Upper Charles trail.

 The new plant, approved by state and local environmental authorities, will pump up to five million gallons a day, the same capacity as the existing water treatment plant, which dates to the 1970s, according to David Condrey, general manager.
 It will include state-of-the-art technology for purifying drinking water, and is anticipated to be operational in 2013.

-In February, the water company awarded a contract for construction of the new water treatment plant to the lowest bidder, R.H.
+In February, the water company awarded a contract for construction of the to the lowest bidder, R.H.
 White Construction.
 At that time, the private utility company also disclosed the construction would require a rate increase for customers, but did not specify the amount.